ektrah/nsec/index.md

 ## Example

-The following C# example shows how to use NSec to sign data with Ed25519 and verify the signature.
+The following C# example shows how to use NSec to sign some data with Ed25519 and verify the signature:

     {{Teaser}}